JuliaActuary/MortalityTables.jl/README.md

 - `Uniform()` which assumes an increasing force of mortality throughout the year.
 - `Constant()` which assumes a level force of mortality throughout the year.
 - `Balducci()` which assumes a decreasing force of mortality over the year.
-It seems [to be for](https://www.soa.org/globalassets/assets/library/research/actuarial-research-clearing-house/1978-89/1988/arch-1/arch88v17.pdf) making it easier to calculate successive months by hand.
+It seems [to be for making it easier](https://www.soa.org/globalassets/assets/library/research/actuarial-research-clearing-house/1978-89/1988/arch-1/arch88v17.pdf) to calculate successive months by hand rather than any theoretical basis.

 ## Some Batteries Included